sbabic/swupdate/doc/source/hawkbit-setup.rst

  * Use a password on the server key you won't be ashamed of.
  * Also create a single ``.pem`` file for the private CA + sub-CA

-2. On the HawkBit host:
+2. On the hawkBit host:

- * HawkBit uses the Java KeyStore to access credentials, but a JKS is not designed apparently to hold CA certs, which is a problem for private CAs.
+ * hawkBit uses the Java KeyStore to access credentials, but a JKS is not designed apparently to hold CA certs, which is a problem for private CAs.
 The workaround is to make it gulp an entire pkcs#12 file.
  * It looks like a JKS like this cannot have a password different from the one protecting the ``.p12``.
 Keytool also seems to have a little tendency to destruct the ``.jks`` if you change your mind and want to change the password...
 Basically do everything you need with openssl and use only keytool for generating the ``.jks`` file.

  The following command imports a ``.p12`` into a "pkcs12 Java keystore", keeping the same password: